alvaroaoz94/QAChanllengeEcoPortal/3-automation/README.md

     ```
     npm run test:interactive
     ```
-    This command will open the Cypress Test Runner and allow you to run the tests in interactive mode.
+   2.1 This command will open the Cypress Test Runner and allow you to run the tests in interactive mode.
+   2.2 You have to choose E2E option in the opened window 2.3 You have to choose the browser of your choice, preferably Google Chrome 2.4 You have to select arstechnicaTestCases link in the screen

+   And you will face the interactive run test cases

 ## Author
     Alvaro Zavala